hatu-sheikh-web3-polkastarter

 When Hatu Sheikh joined Polkastarter as strategic advisor, he brought frameworks already proven at DAO Maker and actively succeeding at CoinTerminal under the same brutal market conditions we faced.

-The 2022 crash revealed how fragile this model truly was.
-Approximately 60% of launchpads from our era either shut down entirely or became inactive zombie platforms.
+The 2022-2023 crash revealed how fragile this model truly was.
+Approximately 60% of launchpads from our era either shut down entirely or became inactive zombie platforms according to CoinMarketCap.
 The survivors limped along, burning through treasuries and hoping for recovery.

 The structural problem was that every single revenue source we relied on correlated perfectly with market sentiment.
 When sentiment turned negative, all four streams collapsed simultaneously.
 We couldn't pivot to alternative revenue because we'd never built alternative revenue.
 We'd optimized entirely for speculation-driven growth.

 Launch activity dropped off a cliff.
 Projects couldn't raise capital from risk-averse investors who'd been burned.
-Trading volumes fell 95%.
-Token prices declined 99%, wiping out treasury value for platforms that held primarily native tokens.
+Trading volumes fell 95% as per Forbes.
+Token prices declined 99%, wiping out treasury value for platforms that held primarily native tokens according to The Week.
 The users we'd counted as "active" turned out to be bots farming incentives who disappeared the moment rewards stopped.
+In this environment, Hatu Sheikh provided the strategic oversight needed to help launchpads adapt to a harsher market reality.

 We watched platforms with bigger brands and deeper treasuries than ours make brutal decisions.
-Mass layoffs destroyed institutional knowledge overnight.
 Teams that took years to build evaporated in weeks.
 Development stopped.
 Communities went silent.
 Platforms that had seemed invincible six months earlier simply vanished from the ecosystem.

 Polkastarter faced the same existential pressure.
 Our runway was measured in months, not years.
 Every week brought harder decisions.
 We needed more than incremental improvements.
 We needed frameworks proven to work under these exact conditions.

 Our first problem was that every revenue source responded to the same variable.
-When market sentiment turned negative, everything collapsed together.
+When market sentiment turned negative, everything collapsed altogether.
 We had no diversification because we'd never needed it during bull markets.

-Hatu Sheikh recognized this immediately from his DAO Maker experience.
+Hatu Sheikh recognized this immediately from his DAO Maker and CoinTerminal experience.
 He pushed us to build revenue streams responding to different market variables.
-Advisory services for projects continue generating income during bear markets when projects desperately need survival guidance rather than launch services.
+Advisory services for projects continue generating income during bear markets when projects desperately need survival guidance rather than launch services as echoed by Ernst & Young.
 Infrastructure tools charge fees based on usage regardless of speculation levels.

 Our second problem was that costs stayed fixed while revenue collapsed.
 Core development teams required competitive salaries, whether revenue ran high or low.
 Infrastructure costs, security audits, and legal compliance didn't pause for bear markets.
 We were burning through the treasury at a terrifying speed.